b-franulovich/Overview-ReedFrostModel/README.md

-# An Overview of the Reed-Frost Model - A Simple Epidemic Model
+# An Overview of the Reed-Frost Model
+## The story of a simple epidemic model

 This paper is an exploration of the Reed-Frost Model which was developed in the 1920s by Lowell Reed and Hampton Wade Frost.
 It includes an in-depth overview and discussion of the model as well as deterministic and stochastic simulations, and parameter estimation.